Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 How can you live in an open project without any previous experience in contributing to one?

-Good question,if the answer was simple you probably would be doing something else now, instead of reading this book.
+Good question, if the answer was simple you probably would be doing something else now, instead of reading this book.
+Also don't forget that more is small the project more is easy to contribute to but you should not be afraid to discover how big project works.
 Take a moment, relax, get ready to discover a new approach to community projects that may help you in your work as well as your daily life.

 ## How to live inside the Open Source